Last updated: March 17, 2026 Originally published: November 24, 2025

 - Create Video Overview (Brief format) for TikTok/Reels

-- Export all: Copy blog text, download infographic PNG, download slides PDF, download audio WAV
+- Export all: Export blog text to Google Docs, download infographic PNG, download slides PDF or PPTX, download audio WAV

 Why this works: One research session produces content for 5+ platforms.
 All grounded in the same sources for consistency.